george-chou/acg-album/README-EN.md

 2. Enter <a href="https://vercel.com/login" target="_blank">Vercel official website</a>

-3. Log in with your own GitHub account authorization, click `+ New Project`,
+3. Log in with your own GitHub account authorization, click `+ New Project`

 4. Type the keyword acg-album in the search box of `Import Git Repository` to find the repository that was previously forked